 Monterey is a military town: the armed forces employs 9.52% of the workforce, making the military a major focus of life in the city.
 In the civilian sector, Accommodation and Education are important in the local economy and are the city’s largest civilian employers, employing 16.29% and 14.38% of the civilian workforce respectively.

 Also of interest is that Monterey has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Monterey is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Monterey is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.